kmruiz/kmr.today/posts/2025-05-04-software-that-changes.md

 And it made me think, this is exactly what happens in software design.

 We build systems based on assumptions, about business rules, dependencies, stability, everything.
 And then, changes.
-Requirements change, data is wrong, the timeline moves and you need to deliver on time.
+Requirements change, our assumptions are wrong, the timeline moves and you need to deliver on time.

 So while I wait sitting on the floor at Barcelona's airport, and because I need to prepare some content for the team gathering in Copenhagen, I want to share a few thoughts about how to build software that changes well.
 And why most of our assumptions in